PhanindraDogiparti/SMS-Spam-Classification/README.md

 # SMS Spam Classification

-Overview
+# Overview:
 This project aims to build a machine learning model to classify SMS messages as spam or not spam.
 The project involves several stages, including data cleaning, Exploratory Data Analysis (EDA), feature extraction using TF-IDF, model training, and evaluation.
 A Streamlit app is provided to interact with the model in a user-friendly way.

-Project Structure
+# Project Structure
 SMS Spam Classification.ipynb: A Jupyter Notebook that walks through the entire workflow, from data cleaning to model evaluation. app.py: The Streamlit app file that allows users to input SMS messages and receive predictions (spam or not spam). vectorizer.pkl: The saved TF-IDF vectorizer used to convert text data into numerical features. model.pkl: The trained Naive Bayes model used for classifying SMS messages.

-Running the Application
+# Running the Application
 Streamlit App:

-To run the Streamlit app, execute the following command in your terminal: bash
+To run the Streamlit app, execute the following command in your terminal:
 Copy code
 streamlit run app.py
 This will start a local web server and open the app in your default web browser.